-Floatel Triumph is a semi-submersible accommodation and construction support vessel being built by Keppel FELS shipyard in Singapore for Floatel International.
-It is the fifth support vessel being built by the shipyard for the same client.
+Floatel Triumph is a semi-submersible accommodation and construction support vessel built by Keppel FELS shipyard in Singapore for Floatel International.
+It is the fifth support vessel built by the shipyard for the same client.

 Floatel Triumph design and technical specifications

-The displacement of the vessel will be 18,800Mt, 26,800Mt and 22,700Mt respectively during transit, operation and survival modes.
-The air daft during operation and survival mode will be 7m and 12.2m respectively.
+During transit, the vessel’s displacement is 18,800Mt, 26,800Mt while operational, and 22,700Mt in survival mode.
+The air daft during operation and survival mode is 7m and 12.2m respectively.

 Deck equipment and systems

 The deck of Floatel Triumph is fitted with two electro-hydraulic deck cranes at port and starboard sides.
 The portside crane has a 45.8m boom capable of lifting 120Mt weight, while the starboard side crane has a 50.4m boom capable of lifting 64Mt weight.

 The ten-point mooring system on board the vessel contains a 76mm mooring chain with a breaking strength of 610Mt.

 Floatel Triumph also features a K-Pos DP-21/22 class-three dynamic positioning system supplied by Kongsberg.
 The system includes a dual DP controller unit and operator stations.

 The vessel features a helicopter deck with 28.8m diameter, which supports the operations of a single helicopter weighing up to 14.6Mt.